fyquah/fyquah.github.io/_posts/2015-08-13-london-cycle-hire-stats.md

 For example, if there are a total of 100 bicycle hires at the week starting 5 July 2010 and there are 20 hires on Monday, the value of Monday for the week starting 5 July 2010 will be assigned a value of 0.20.
-In case you still do not understand what proportion in our contxt mean, please refer the [appendix](#appendix).
+In case you still do not understand what proportion in our context mean, please refer the [appendix](#appendix).

-Interestingly, this simple data transformation seems to present some additional information to us:
+Interestingly, this simple data transformation seems to present us some additional
+information:

 <div class="full zoomable"><img src="/images/london-cycle-hire/by-day.png"></div>

-Here are the average proportions over the proportions obtained from the last 5 years:
+Here are the _average proportions_ by _day of week_  over the last 5 years:

 * Sunday  **0.1115**
 * Monday  **0.14389**